3D Modeling (MODL) Courses

 - Transferable:CSU

-This course introduces the Human-Centered Design Process (also known as Design Thinking) through a series of activities and projects that generate effective design solutions.
+This course introduces the Human-Centered Design Process (also known as Design Thinking) through a series of activities and projects.
+This step-by-step process aids designers in generating original ideas and effective design solutions.
 Phases of this process include observation, interviews, immersive empathy, defining opportunities, ideation, prototyping, testing, and project iteration.
 Students will learn to apply design thinking to create solutions that are insightful and innovative, culminating in several portfolio pieces.

 Upon completion of this course, the student will be able to: